Sam Madison: Coaching career

-Kansas City Chiefs

 On February 19, 2019, Madison was hired as the secondary and cornerbacks coach of the Kansas City Chiefs.
 In his first year as coach, Madison won Super Bowl LIV against the San Francisco 49ers.
 The Super Bowl win was his second win and first as a coach.

-Miami Dolphins

 On February 18, 2022, the Miami Dolphins announced they hired Madison as their cornerbacks coach and pass game coordinator.

-Personal
+Personal life

 Madison and his wife, Saskia, have two sons, Kellen and Kaden, and a daughter Kennedy.
 He donated a kidney to his daughter, who was three days shy of her 11th birthday, when both of hers were failing in 2016.
 His house was featured on an episode of MTV Cribs.
 In 2019, Madison worked for WTVX as a Miami Dolphins analyst.

+On September 13, 1998, as Madison and his father, Sam Madison Sr., were departing Pro Player Stadium after the Dolphins had just defeated the Buffalo Bills, they witnessed Miami Metro-Dade officer, Rueben Jones, getting hit by a car.
+Madison immediately ran to alert others while his father administered CPR, ultimately helping save his life.
+On June 5, 1998, Sam Madison Sr. became the first person to receive the Florida Supreme Court's chief justice commendation for heroism and was awarded it by Chief Justice Major B. Harding in Tallahassee.
+Sam Madison Sr. is a retired Monticello police officer and was also a security officer at the Supreme Court at the time of the incident for six years.